Black Purse, Red Lipstick

 Looking around the studio, I decided to use my purse and a tube of lipstick for my "still life."
 I then began this painting as a "grisaille" ( pronounced griz-EYE, a French word for "shades of gray").
 Traditional art academies taught grisaille to sculptors and painters alike.
 Sculptors use grisaille as a means to represent relief sculpture.
 Painters employ grisaille as underpainting, often in preparation for color glazing techniques.

+Grisaille paintings are most often done in black or burnt umber, mixed with white.
+I used a bit of both mixtures for this rendering.
 Since I am "in training" to paint more quickly, I timed the drawing, blocking in forms and laying in the various lights and darks—about 90 minutes.
 On Sunday I reworked a bit of the drawing part, and tweaked a few of the lights and darks—another 15 minutes.

+As you can see, this is a "first draft" of the still life.
 Since the items are associated with women, I gave the purse some "body," likening the folds of leather to folds of skin.
 With luck, I'll have the finished painting to show you on Wednesday....in full color!

 In the meantime, have a good day today, and a wonderful Tuesday.
 Many thanks for taking the time to read my blog.
 I appreciate your interest, support, encouragement, and comments.

-You are welcome to share this with others, too: http://www.CarolAdamec.blogspot.com
+You are welcome to share this with others, too: http://www.CarolAdamec.blogspot.com ____________________________________________

 Images and artwork ©Carol L Adamec.
 All rights reserved.